 I draw maps of fantastical places.
-My tools are typically a pencil, pen, ink, and watercolor pencils.
+My tools are typically a pencil, pen, ink, and watercolor pencils, though I sometimes branch out into markers and Photoshop.

 I am available for commissions and some of the original pieces may be available for sale.